European ministers take sobering look at social impact of crisis

 "The distribution of adjustment costs between the young and old has been uneven; a growing generational divide is evident, disadvantaging the young," the study said.

-The report also identified the wide disparities of wealth across the EU, a shaky alliance of 28 countries that often clash due to their different cultures and interests.
+The report also identified the wide disparities of wealth across the European Union, a shaky alliance of 28 countries which gather under the umbrella of the EU but who often clash due to their different cultures and interests.

 Bruegel identified the largest gaps between rich and poor in Greece, Italy, Portugal, Spain and Britain.
 Along with Greece, Spain and Portugal have also been forced to seek emergency financial support from their neighbours.